-To make a nomination, please complete the form and submit by January 30, 2014.
+To make a nomination, please complete the form and submit.
 Nomination Form

 And while Conlin may live far away in Seattle now, his heart will always be at home.
 “Brockville has a special place in my heart, no matter where I go or live in the world, every time I come back to Brockville it immediately feels like home,” he said.
 “The infrastructure might change but the consistent thing about Brockville is the people that live there.
 From my experiences travelling, it’s the people within a city that make it unique and exciting.”

 Conlin grew up in a close family with his mother Sharon, father Michael, and two younger sisters, Mollie and Elizabeth, who are, not surprisingly, both rowers too.
 Sharon, also a former rower, is a graduate of

 St. Lawrence College from the Personal Support Worker program, and his father works at Proctor and Gamble.
 “Both of my parents come from large families, so there were lots of aunts and uncles and cousins around while I was growing up.”